Diduenjoy/docs/source/includes/_google_star_rating.md

 - paste all your html product(s) page and click on `test`<br>
 - you should see something like that : ![google_star_test_1](google_star/test_1.png)<br>

-It shall not show any error and you shall see an aggregate rating corresponding to the average of your filtered feedbacks.
+It **SHALL** not show any error and you **SHALL** see an aggregate rating corresponding to the average of your filtered feedbacks.

 ## Notify Google something changed!

-Once in production, you shall notify Google that something changed on your website and it shall crawl your data to update the google search results related to your product(s) pages and update your sitemaps.
+Once in production, you **SHALL** notify Google that something changed on your website and it **MAY** crawl your data to update the google search results related to your product(s) pages and update your sitemaps.

 To achieve the follwoing, go to <a href="https://www.google.com/webmasters/tools/home" target="_blank">Google webmasters tools</a><br>
 Then go to the `crawl` folder, in `Sitemaps` section ![webtool1](google_star/webtool_1.png)<br>